j801h/j801h.github.io/_projects/fea.md

 On the bright side, these simulation results confirm my ability to locally simulate transient flow in three dimensions and adapt base openFOAM examples for other applications.

-### chtMultiRegionFoam Experimentation Update
+<h3 id="chtmulti-region-experiment">chtMultiRegionFoam Experimentation Update</h3>

 My research on openFOAM solvers has led me to the chtMultiRegionFoam solver, specifically designed for modeling conjugate heat transfer (CHT) in systems involving multiple regions with different materials and fluid-solid interfaces.
 This solver is suitable for incompressible (or somewhat compressible), turbulent or laminar, single-phase, and transient or steady-state simulations, which cover the majority of heat exchange systems.

-As luck would have it, this solver has a shell-and-tube simulation case study hidden in its source code (I swear you can't find this using google/chatGPT/Bing or in the openFOAM documentation).
+As luck would have it, this solver has a shell-and-tube heat exchanger simulation case study hidden in its source code (I swear you can't find this using google/chatGPT/Bing or in the openFOAM documentation).
 I have staged and run that simulation, and developed the following animation:

 <br>